mahdiehGharibi/Qtinarv0.2-part1-simple-interrupts/README.md

-# Qtinar OS v0.2 — Simple Interrupts
+# Qtinar v0.2 — Simple Interrupts

 Qtinar OS v0.2 is a small educational operating system kernel written from scratch in C and Assembly.
 This version focuses on building a correct and stable interrupt system, including GDT, IDT, PIC remapping, and a working keyboard interrupt.
 It is designed as a learning project to understand how low‑level OS components interact with hardware on x86 systems.